mxenabled/mx-platform-node/docs/Adding-a-New-API-Version.md

       - 'v20111101/**'
       - 'v20250224/**'
       - 'v20300101/**'    # NEW
+  repository_dispatch:
+    types: [automated_push_to_master]  # No changes needed here
 ```

 This ensures the workflow triggers when changes to your version directory are pushed to master.
+The `repository_dispatch` trigger does not need modification — it is used by `openapi-generate-and-push.yml` to trigger this workflow after automated pushes, and works regardless of which version directories changed.

 **Location 3: Add publish job for new version**